Galak-Z: The Dimensional

-Galak-Z: The Dimensional is a shooter video game developed and published by 17-Bit.
+Galak-Z: The Dimensional is a shoot 'em up video game developed and published by 17-Bit.
 It was released in August 2015 for the PlayStation 4 and October 2015 for Microsoft Windows, macOS and Linux.
 A Nintendo Switch port, subtitled Deluxe Edition, was released in March 2019 by Golem Entertainment.
 It was announced during Sony's pre-E3 2013 press conference in June 2013.
 17-Bit CEO Jake Kazdal describes it as "modern Halo and Far Cry 3 combat in a 2-dimensional shell."
 Reflecting its inspiration in part by Japanese anime, the game is also known officially by the Japanese title of Uchuu Senshi Galak-Z (宇宙戦士ガラクZ, lit., "Space Soldier Galak-Z").